Guitarband/Gemini_Built-in_Chatbot/readme.md

-- Begin by downloading the latest release under the releases tab on the right and selecting the Source code zip file.
+- Begin by downloading the latest release under the releases tab on the right and selecting the **Gemini_Built-in_Chatbot** zip file.
 - Unzip the zip file and make sure all the contents are in one folder

 - Then, go to the Extensions page by entering chrome://extensions in a new tab